Key Takeaways:

 Neisseria gonorrhea

 First documented in the 19th century, this bacterium exhibits high resistance to antibiotics, according to the WHO list.
-Some of its strains have gradually mutated since the introduction of these drugs and are able to adapt very well to many of these.
-The organisms, which cause gonorrhea, usually spread through sexual contact.
+Some of its strains have gradually mutated since the introduction of these drugs and can adapt very well to many of them.
+The organisms that cause gonorrhea usually spread through sexual contact.

 Clostridium difficile

-These bacteria are dangerous.
-According to the CDC, they are responsible for at least 250,000 illnesses and 14,000 deaths.
+These infections can be serious.
+According to the CDC, C. difficile is responsible for at least 250,000 illnesses and 14,000 deaths each year, making it a major public health concern.

 Resistance by Classes